Stencyl/stencylpedia/block-reference/events/collisions.md

 ![collide](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/10%20-%20Collisions/collide.png)

-Triggers when this actor collides with any another actor.
+Triggers when this actor collides with any other actor.

 ***